How to Get a Stationery Trading License in Dubai

 Why Choose Dubai South Business Hub Free Zone

-Dubai South Business Hub Free Zone is situated adjacent to Al Maktoum International Airport and the Expo City Dubai district, placing licence holders at the heart of one of the world's most ambitious logistics and commercial ecosystems.
+Dubai South Business Hub Free Zone is situated adjacent to Al Maktoum International Airport and the Expo City Dubai district, placing license holders at the heart of one of the world's most ambitious logistics and commercial ecosystems.
 Key advantages include:

 100 per cent foreign ownership with no requirement for a local sponsor